mikesongming/SE-Geometry/docs/about/contributing.md

 For those unfamiliar, please visit the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr) for reference.
 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.

+### Code of Conduct
+This project and everyone participating in it is governed by the [FSEG Code of Conduct](https://github.com/mikesongming/SE-Geometry/blob/master/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to <gnosoir@hotmail.com>.

 ### Issues